Medal of Honor: Department of the Air Force

 Within a wreath of green laurel, a gold five-pointed star, one point down, tipped with trefoils and each point containing a crown of laurel and oak on a green background.
 Centered on the star, an annulet of 34 stars is a representation of the head of the Statue of Liberty.
 The star is suspended from a bar inscribed with the word "VALOR" above an adaptation of the thunderbolt from the Air Force Coat of Arms.

 The Medal of Honor is one of only two United States military awards suspended from a neck ribbon.
 The other is the Commander's Degree of the Legion of Merit, and is usually awarded to individuals serving foreign governments.

 Devices

-In 2011, Department of Defense instructions in regard to the Medal of Honor were amended to read "for each succeeding act that would otherwise justify award of the [Medal of Honor], the individual receiving the subsequent award is authorized to wear an additional [Medal of Honor] ribbon and/or a 'V' device on the Medal of Honor suspension ribbon" (the "V" device is a 1/4 in bronze miniature letter "V" with serifs that denotes valor).
+In 2011, Department of Defense (DOD) instructions in regard to the Medal of Honor were amended to read "for each succeeding act that would otherwise justify award of the [Medal of Honor], the individual receiving the subsequent award is authorized to wear an additional [Medal of Honor] ribbon or a "V" Device on the Medal of Honor suspension ribbon" (the "V" device is a 1/4 in bronze miniature letter "V" with serifs that denotes valor).
 The Medal of Honor was the only decoration authorized to use the "V" device (none were ever issued) to designate subsequent awards in such a fashion.
 Nineteen individuals, all now deceased, were double Medal of Honor recipients.
+Effective December 2016, the relevant DOD manual was updated to read:

-In July 2014, DoD instructions were changed to read, "A separate MOH is presented to an individual for each succeeding act that justified award," removing the authorization for the "V" device.
+A separate MOH is presented to an individual for each succeeding act that justifies award.
+A [service] member awarded more than one MOH will always wear a separate MOH or separate MOH ribbon to correspond with the number of awards received.

+The update further explicitly removed authorization for any device(s) on the MOH:

+There are no attachments authorized for the MOH.